Detection of Multiple Influential Observations on Model Selection: Methodology

 \subsection{Approximation via Parametric Approaches}

 We note that the $\tau_{[n]}$ are not independent.
-Yet, given that the sequence is exchangeable, $\tau_i$'s are identically distributed.
-Let $F_{\tau}$ denote the true common distribution of $\tau_i$.
-To parametrically approximate $F_{\tau}$, we must first study the legitimacy of the maximum likelihood estimation (MLE) principle for parameter estimation.
-Under general regularity conditions, Theorem~\ref{thm:kldistance} validates the point estimation consistency of the minimizer of the Kullback-Leibler (K-L) divergence between $F_{\tau}$ and the postulated family of parametric distributions.
-These regularity conditions and the proof of the theorem are given in Web Appendix E.
+However, exchangeability ensures that the $\tau_i$'s are marginally identically distributed.
+Let $F_{\tau}$ denote their common distribution.
+To approximate $F_{\tau}$ parametrically, we first study the legitimacy of the maximum likelihood estimation (MLE) principle.
+Under general regularity conditions, Theorem~\ref{thm:kldistance} establishes the consistency of the minimizer of the Kullback–Leibler (K–L) divergence between $F_{\tau}$ and the postulated family of parametric distributions.
+The related conditions and proof are provided in Web Appendix~D.